On Algebraic Abstractions for Concurrent Separation Logics: Introduction

 We also show in Section~\ref{s:seprels} that morphisms and \seprels are closed under basic algebraic constructions.
 For example, morphism kernels and equalizers are \seprels; restricting a morphism by a \seprel produces a new morphism, etc. Thus, \seprels are a natural algebraic structure to describe the inputs on which a partial PCM morphism is structure-preserving (and defined).

-\subsection{Morphisms and \seprels in the abstract}
+\subsection{Morphisms and \SepRels in the Abstract}

 We further consider how morphisms and \seprels interact to support framing (or more generally, parallel composition) \emph{in the abstract}.
 In other words, if we have a spec involving morphisms and \seprels whose exact definitions we want to hide, what properties must be exposed to make it possible to frame the spec?
-In Section~\ref{s:inversion}, we argue that what must be exposed is that the morphisms and the \seprels satisfy the novel property of \dt{invertibility}, in addition to being structure-preserving functions and relations, respectively.
+In Section~\ref{s:inversion}, we argue that what must be exposed is that the morphisms and the \seprels respectively satisfy the novel property of \dt{invertibility}, in addition to being structure-preserving functions and relations.
 Framing in the abstract has been considered in related work on concurrent abstract predicates (CAP)~\cite{DinsdaleYoung-al:ECOOP10}.
 The novelty of our approach is the use of morphisms (i.e., functions) rather than predicates (i.e., relations).
-When possible, functions are preferable to relations because results of functions needn't be named, hence one can avoid existential quantification (e.g., consider function vs.~relation composition).
-Section~\ref{s:relwork} provides a more technical discussion of the relationship to concurrent abstract predicates.
+When possible, functions are preferred to relations, as results of functions needn't be named; hence one can avoid existential quantification (e.g., consider function vs.~relation composition).
+Section~\ref{s:relwork} discusses the relationship to concurrent abstract predicates.

-\subsection{Use of morphisms in specs}
+\subsection{Use of Morphisms in Specs}

 We show that morphisms allow the user to compute, directly in specs, PCM values out of the state, without requiring almost any other logical connectives familiar from separation logic.
-Thus, for the most part, our specs won't use separating conjunction\footnote{Though we'll define a similar notation for use in proof outlines.} or separating implication, or the numerous recent additions to separation logic of \emph{assertions} in the form of modalities and custom notions of implication~\cite{DinsdaleYoung-al:ECOOP10,Jung-al:POPL15,jung:jfp18,gra+biz+kre+bir:iron19} and quantification~\cite{ArrozPincho-al:ECOOP14}.
+Thus, for the most part, our specs won't use separating conjunction \footnote{Though we'll define a similar notion for use in proof outlines.} or separating implication, or the numerous recent additions to separation logic of \emph{assertions} in the form of modalities and custom notions of implication~\cite{DinsdaleYoung-al:ECOOP10,Jung-al:POPL15,jung:jfp18,gra+biz+kre+bir:iron19} and quantification~\cite{ArrozPincho-al:ECOOP14}.
 Instead, we rely only on standard constructs from higher-order logic to make and combine statements about morphism values and \seprels.
-However, ours is still a separation logic as we are concerned with PCMs and ownership transfer.
+However, ours is still a separation logic as we're concerned with PCMs and ownership transfer.